Skip to main content

 Everything families ask about this resort

 Honestly, it's one of the best setups in Scandinavia.
 About 75% of the terrain is beginner or intermediate-friendly, and the dedicated kids' area — Valle's Kids' Area — has child-friendly lifts, a snowmobile taxi, and even a ski show to keep little ones engaged.
-Kids under 6 ski free and get a free helmet rental, which is a genuinely nice touch.
+Kids under 6 ski free and get a free helmet rental, which is a nice touch.
 Ski school takes children from age 3.

 Fly into Oslo Gardermoen, then it's roughly a 3.5-hour drive or transfer northwest.
 There's no train station in Hemsedal itself, so most families either rent a car or book a coach transfer.
 The drive is scenic and straightforward — and once you're there, the SkiStar Lodge offers ski-in/ski-out so you won't need the car much.